-Transition to online life has been swift and all-encompassing for many members of the learning disabled community during the Covid Pandemic.
-Face-to-face sessions and day-services have moved to Zoom rooms and other social media platforms.
+Transition to online life was swift and all-encompassing for many members of the learning disabled community during the Covid pandemic.
+Face-to-face sessions and day-services were put on hold, with activities and events moving to Zoom and social media platforms, to keep people engaged creatively and socially.

 Expanded from our pilot project with Leep1 (Leeds People First), participating day-services groups now include TechNorth, Richmond Hill, Naburn and Hillside (all Aspire CBS run services) and Cafe Leep (Leep1); as well as individual members joining from their homes.
 Students have also got involved in some of the sessions (and we hope to encourage more to take part) as part of the Commitment To Play initiative.